Deep work strategies: Achieve peak focus and productivity

 "Deep Work: Rules for Focused Success in a Distracted World"

-The author explains how focused, distraction-free work leads to outstanding results in a world full of digital noise.
+The author explains how focused, distraction-free work leads to outstanding results in a world defined by digital noise and constant interruption.

 More Productive